thelfer/tfel/docs/web/tfel-material.md

 ratio is near one, so a parameter allows to switch to the formula for a sphere.

-When \(\tenseurq C_0\) is anisotropic, the Eshelby tensor can be computed with `computeAnisotropicEshelbyTensor` in 3D and `computePlainStrainAnisotropicEshelbyTensor` in 2D.
-There are also `computeAnisotropicHillTensor` and `computePlainStrainAnisotropicHillTensor`.
+When \(\tenseurq C_0\) is anisotropic, the Eshelby tensor can be computed with `computeAnisotropicEshelbyTensor` in 3D and `computePlaneStrainAnisotropicEshelbyTensor` in 2D.
+There are also `computeAnisotropicHillTensor` and `computePlaneStrainAnisotropicHillTensor`.
 These functions are introduced by the header `AnisotropicEshelbyTensor.hxx`.

 ## Strain localisation tensors